Sitefinity/Telerik.Sitefinity.Samples.IntegrationTests/README.md

 ### Run the sample
 There are 2 ways to execute the tests:
-* UI Client approach - provides application with UI to execute the tests.
+* UI Client approach - provides application with UI to execute the tests. - [detailed information](https://github.com/Sitefinity/Telerik.Sitefinity.Samples.IntegrationTests#using-integration-tests-client-application-runner)
 1. Navigate to *Telerik.WebTestRunner.Client* folder.
 2. Run the **Telerik.WebTestRunner.Client.exe**.
 3. Enter the url to your website